 This article helps our Volunteer Squad keep the database clean and consistent!
 It pertains to members who have the Contributor role and above.
 If you're interested in getting involved, read more about joining the Squad here.
 We'd love to have you aboard!

 The Manage Database Items page is one of our most powerful tools, helping Volunteer Squad members find Database Items that are missing data or otherwise need work.
 Because Manage Database Items is such a powerful tool, it's also somewhat complex, so this article is a detailed explanation of all the options available.
-If you have any questions please reach out via the green "Contact hobbyDB" button on the right.
+If you have any questions, please reach out via the green "Contact hobbyDB" button at the top right.

 TABLE OF CONTENTS

 You can access Manage Database Items from anywhere on hobbyDB.
 Just open the Curation menu at the top of the page, then click Manage Database Items.

 When you first access the page, it will show a table listing the most recently added Database Items.
 Filters (more info below) can be used to narrow down the items listed.
 Each row is an individual Database Item, and the table has several columns showing details about each item.
 Some of the column headers have a blue arrow icon next to the name, indicating that you can click it to sort the table based on the data in that column.